100 Celsius in Fahrenheit — the Boiling Point in Fahrenheit

 = 212°F ✓

-100°C is the foundation of cooking temperatures.
-Here's the full range from boiling through oven temperatures:
+100°C (212°F) is the foundation of cooking temperatures.
+Here's the full range through oven settings:

 °C°FCooking use